Skip to main content

 All of the companies on our list offer financing, so you can pay over time instead of all at once.
 And if you can choose a local contractor, you can compare installation prices and go with the most affordable option.

-In our 2025 focus group of older adults with mobility issues, some of the participants explained that it was actually more cost-effective for them to move into a different home (single-story or trailer from a multi-story home) than pay for home safety modifications.3 While we hope to provide the resources and information to make it easier to age in place, it’s important to remember that everyone’s best decision is different.
+In our 2025 focus group of older adults with mobility issues, some participants explained that it was more cost-effective for them to move into a different home (a single-story home or a trailer) than to pay for home safety modifications.3 While we hope to provide the resources and information to make it easier to age in place, it’s important to remember that everyone’s best decision is different.

 Where to buy walk-in tubs